 There’s lots of information on the Web about how to dive in and open an e-commerce shop.
-But there’s a lack of guidance on understanding what the options really mean, and the consequences of following one option rather than another.
+But there’s not much information about what the consequences are if you follow one option rather than another.
 Read on and you’ll see what I mean.

 A Domain Name And A Website